TritonDataCenter/triton-cloud-images/README.md

 This peoject uses [Packer](https://www.packer.io/) templates and and Ansible for building the images.

+## Build details

+- All Linux instances are currently built with LVM on the primary disk with a single logical volume (rootlv) for the root partition.
+- Swap is disabled in all kickstarts, and preseed configurations.
+- cloud-init will look for /dev/vdb and mount it under /data (ext4).

 ## Available Images

 | Name | Version |